chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 1. Elon is likely to use his new power primarily to pursue his [interplantary agenda](https://nss.org/elon-musk-making-humans-a-multiplanetary-species/).

-1. Succession is the inefficient operation of empire.
+1. In empires, succession is often inefficient.
 Clearly Musk has positioned himself to succeed (preempt?)
 Trump.
 Who succeeds Musk?
 According to what process?

 1. It hasn't happened yet, but Elon indicated he would return Twitter to a public company after reorganizing it as X. Is there a world in which he returns the